-Field monitoring at Lowaldie, SA, indicates that constrained root growth here stems from hardsetting mechanisms.
+Field monitoring at sites in the SA Murray Mallee indicate that constrained root growth may stem from hardsetting mechanisms.
 As the soil dries, its strength significantly amplifies.

-A series of glasshouse experiments using soil from this site, aims to unravel the intricate interplay between soil moisture, strength, and root growth within this hardsetting soil type, and investigate potential amelioration strategies.
+A series of glasshouse experiments use soil from key sites to explore the interplay between soil moisture, strength, and root growth within this hardsetting soil type, and to investigate potential amelioration strategies.